 All HMIS users sign an HMIS User Agreement before being given access to HMIS.
+The user agreement may be completed electronically within Clarity.
 Any individual or CHO misusing, or attempting to misuse HMIS data will be denied access to the database, and their relationship with CSB will be terminated.